creemama/utiljs/packages/utiljs-lerna/README.md

 @util.js/lerna is part of [Util.js](https://github.com/creemama/utiljs).

-Use `npx utiljs-lerna-audit packages-dir package-prefix` to run `npm audit` in each package of your Lerna monorepo.
+Use `npx utiljs-lerna-audit package-prefix` to run `npm audit` in each package of your Lerna monorepo.